Top Rankings

 Largest student body (number of students) (Top 1%)

 For the 2025 school year, there are 5 public high schools serving 7,694 students in Iron School District.
-This district's average high testing ranking is 5/10, which is in the bottom 50% of public high schools in Utah.
+This district's average high testing ranking is 6/10, which is in the top 50% of public high schools in Utah.

-ºÚÁÏÍø¹ÙÍø High School in Iron School District have a Graduation Rate of 87%, which is less than the Utah average of 88%.
+ºÚÁÏÍø¹ÙÍø High School in Iron School District have a Graduation Rate of 89%, which is more than the Utah average of 88%.

 Minority enrollment is 13% of the student body (majority Hispanic), which is less than the Utah public high school average of 29% (majority Hispanic).